HectareaGalbis/common-vulkan/docs/instance.md

 ## with-instance (macro)

 ```
-(with-instance (instance-var args ...) &body body)
+(with-instance (var &optional (validation t)) &body body)
 ```

 Wraps the body expressions with the creation and destruction of an instance.
-The instance is bound to `instance-var` and `args` are passed to `create-instance`.
+The `var` is bound to the created instance.

 ## get-vulkan-instance-enabled-layers